 Transport: Parking Overview of Lead Organisations ESCC is responsible for the management and control of on- street parking through Civil Parking Enforcement (CPE).
 Lewes District Council is responsible for most off-street public car parks.
 Main Sources of Information Peacehaven Car Parks Study 2015 (Project Centre) Town of Lewes Parking Study 2010 (Mott MacDonald) Existing and Planned Provision During 2008/09, LDC operated pay-and-display off-street car parking at eighteen surface car parks.
 LDC also operated one season-ticket-only surface car park in Seaford, and nineteen other off-street surface car parks within the district, which are free of charge.
 In addition to the surface car parks, LDC operates a pay-upon-exit multi-storey car park at Newhaven.
-A public car park is operated by NCP in Eastgate Wharf, Lewes and there are also car parks associated with railway stations, supermarkets and at other locations.
-There are no current plans to construct more pay-and-display car parks, although in 2011 LDC resolved to increase off-street car parking spaces in Lewes town by 10% or an additional 125 spaces.
-These were subsequently provided at Aldi (75 spaces) and Lewes railway station (50 spaces).
-There is also an extensive choice of charged on-street parking bays in Lewes town, set out in Controlled Parking Zones that are managed by NCP on behalf of ESCC.
-Funding Sources ESCC, Lewes District Council, NCP, private operators Key Issues Car parking is a significant issue for local communities.
+There are no current plans to construct more pay-and-display car parks.
+Funding Sources ESCC, Lewes District Council, NCP, private operators

+Key Issues Car parking is a significant issue for local communities.
 Specific problems include: congestion caused by on-street parking The amount and cost of parking in the town centres, including at transport interchanges Pressures on residential parking space as a result of increasing levels of car ownership and use The degree of traffic generation arising from the availability of parking at both public and private sites.
-Summary/Role of Local Plan and IDP The Local Plan needs to take a balanced approach in addressing the parking needs of new development, achieving the objective of reducing reliance on the private car, ensuring the vitality and viability of the District's town centres, and providing a cleaner, safer environment for both residents and visitors.
+Summary/Role of Local Plan and IDP The Local Plan needs to take a balanced approach in addressing the parking needs of new development, achieving the objective of reducing reliance on the private car, ensuring the vitality and viability of the district's town centres, and providing a cleaner, safer environment for both residents and visitors.
 Housing growth, and in particular an increase in residential densities, can exacerbate parking problems unless it is carefully managed in a co-ordinated way.